Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Coder + Reviewer

 Two agents: one writes code, the other reviews and requests changes.
-The most-used pattern for SWE-bench-style work; adds 5-10 points over single-agent.
+The most-used pattern for SWE-bench-style work; a reviewer that checks for test regressions catches a meaningful fraction of single-agent failures.

 Planner + Executor